navgurukul/fccamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-with-ai/detailed-shopping-list.md

 **Introduction:**
 Displaying a shopping list with item details helps in better tracking and management.
 This task involves adding functionality to format and show a detailed list of items.
 <br>

 **Challenge:**
 Extend the createShoppingList function to include a displayDetailedList method.
 This method should return a formatted string listing all items in the shoppingList along with their quantities.

+*Note*
+Use `.length`  in your code to push elements at the end of array. <br>
+Use `.trim`  in your code to push elements at the end of array.

 # --instructions--